willem-strydom/footbal_analysis/README.md

    That's pretty much it.
 Wait for the environment to build and for your startup commands to execute until you are greeted with a terminal prompt.

-### 2. A local Dev Container-based setup (Demonstrated in VS Code, compatible with PyCharm)
+### 2. A local Dev Container-based setup (Default IDE: VS Code, compatible with PyCharm)

    *Choose this if you want much of the convenience of a 1-click setup while working from a local copy of your code.
 Working this way might requires installing a few basic dependencies and may at times require you to acquire some passing knowledge of how Docker containers work, but this method should still be pretty painless.
 Please create a discussion or issue if you are running into errors and stay tuned for more details on containers.*